mcgill-csus/mcgill-csus-docs/constitution/body.md

 7. General assemblies are held at the discretion of the current council, but if at least 10% of students request a GA one must be held within 20 days of the request.

-## Committees of the CSUS
+## Committees of CSUS

-1. Any member of the CSUS is eligible to hold chair on a CSUS Committee.
+1. Any member of CSUS is eligible to hold chair on a CSUS Committee.

 2. Every committee produces a public year end report by April 1.
 A revision control history for all of their documents will suffice.